o-biotech/public-web-docs/docs/integrations/alerts/logic-apps.md

 Azure Logic Apps is a cloud platform where you can create and run automated workflows with little to no code.
 By using the visual designer and selecting from prebuilt operations, you can quickly build a workflow that integrates and manages your data.

-These instructions show how to use Logic Apps to call the OpenBiotech warm query every 12 hours and check if the Temperature of any of the results is greater than 90.
+These instructions show how to use Logic Apps to call the OpenEnsemble warm query every 12 hours and check if the Temperature of any of the results is greater than 90.
 If so, it sends an email alert.
 Before we get started, here's an overview of the entire Logic App with the steps collapsed.

 ![Completed Steps](https://www.fathym.com/iot/img/screenshots/alerts/completed-steps.png)